 (e) Noted with appreciation the efforts by the Group of Experts on Renewable Energy to facilitate the creation of a suitable environment for renewable energy development, in particular the outcome of the Renewable Energy Hard Talk in Turkmenistan.
 This event allowed key energy stakeholders in the country to discuss new possibilities to develop sustainable energy, enhance synergies between renewable energy and natural gas, and increase the uptake of renewable energy in Turkmenistan.
 Also noted with appreciation the key findings of the study on establishing a national energy efficiency and renewable energy agency in Georgia, which contains a comparative analysis and strategic recommendations based on ECE member States' experience.
 Further noted the multi-stakeholder dialogue, which addressed the initiative of the Ministry of Economy and Sustainable Development of Georgia (MoESD) to establish a dedicated energy efficiency and renewable energy agency;

-(f) Noted with appreciation the progress of the Group of Experts on Gas in implementing its Work Plan for 2024-2025 (ECE/ENERGY/2023/10), most notably in methane abatement (within the framework of the Global Methane Forum 2024), in defining the role of gas in building resilient energy systems, and in promoting a hydrogen economy.
-Noted that low carbon, decarbonised and renewable gases, including biogas, biomethane, e-methane and synthetic methane, can contribute to achieving carbon-neutrality according to nationally determined goals.
+(f) Noted with appreciation the progress of the Group of Experts on Gas in implementing its Work Plan for 2024-2025 (ECE/ENERGY/2023/10), most notably in methane abatement (within the framework of the Global Methane Forum 2024), in defining the role of gas in building resilient energy systems, accelerating energy transition, meeting growing demand and ensuring the universal access to affordable, reliable, sustainable, and modern energy , and in promoting a hydrogen economy.
+Noted that low carbon, decarbonised and renewable gases, including biogas, biomethane, e-methane, synthetic methane and hydrogen, can contribute to achieving carbon-neutrality according to nationally determined goals.
 Concerning the hydrogen economy, welcomed the release of the ECE publication “Towards a Hydrogen Economy in the UNECE Region” (ECE/ENERGY/151) which proposes a hydrogen classification based on technology-neutral, quantified greenhouse gas emissions.
-Noted with appreciation the recommendations of the Hydrogen Task Force, acknowledging that while hydrogen could play an important role in the decarbonization of hard-to-abate industries (cement, steel, or ammonia production), there seemed to be a lack of policies for demand creation necessary for a hydrogen value chain to develop and grow;
+Noted with appreciation the recommendations of the Hydrogen Task Force, acknowledging that hydrogen could play an important role in the decarbonization of hard-to-abate industries (cement, steel, or ammonia production), and that it is important to accelerate the launch and the implementation of hydrogen projects and to address relevant infrastructure barriers;

 (g) Noted with appreciation, the progress of the Group of Experts on Energy Efficiency in promoting the principles of systemic efficiency linking buildings, industry, transport, and energy infrastructure.
 Underscored numerous successful outreach and technical cooperation efforts advancing the policy agenda in support of the activities previewed in the Work Plan for 2024-2025 (ECE/ENERGY/2023/10).
 Further welcomed efforts and results achieved by the Group of Experts in promoting and leading the cross-cutting activities of the ECE Platform on Resilient Energy Systems during the intersessional period, notably concerning electrification and other strategies of decarbonization of industries and of the supply of heating and cooling to buildings, scaling systemic efficiencies including through the use of energy storage, digitalization of energy system networks including cybersecurity at the edge, promoting safe use and control of advanced and intelligent analytics agents, management of decentralized energy systems, along with supporting clear communications, inclusive dialogues, and broad engagement of the expert community from 52 ECE member States and 53 Members of the United Nations not members of the Commission;